jordom18/homeassistant-config/README.md

 ### Philips hue
 Some minutes after I connected the [Philips Hue](https://www2.meethue.com/en-us) hub to my network, HA automatically discovered it.
-Of course I use the Philips Hue integration to control some of my light bulbs.
+Of course I use the Philips Hue integration to control my Philips LED bulbs.
 However, since the Philips Hue hub uses [Zigbee](https://www.zigbee.org) I am also able to use other Zigbee devices like [Osram plugs and lights](https://smartplus.ledvance.de/produkte/innenbeleuchtung/index.jsp)(german).
 I am a huge fan of light decoration.
 Therefore I will integrate more light devices by Philips and Osram in the future.

 ## HA Integrations